Addiction on Screen: Why Do We Love Drugs in Our Movies florida

 Hollywood has favored the addiction theme over the years.
 Why?
 Because movies, where the youth gets swayed by modern-day drug industry, make people care.
 Let’s take “The Basketball Diaries”— a movie adapted from Jim Carroll’s memoirs as an example here.
 Leonardo DiCaprio played Jim who was what—15, or 16 when he became addicted to heroin?

 Jim is a teen with a rising talent for basketball, but drugs kill this gift together with every other dream that he’s had.
 It’s a heartbreaking movie, really.
 Just imagine any mother watching it.
 She’d be sad, heartbroken, probably cry—not because of DiCaprio’s character and his doom caused by heroin, but because this could be her own boy one day.
 She will probably end up doing everything in her power to prevent this from happening.
 Movies can teach us a lot.
-When it comes to drug abuse, depiction is always on point in high-quality movies like this and they represent a way for a layman to identify signs and traces of a possible addiction.
+When it comes to drug use, depiction is always on point in high-quality movies like this and they represent a way for a layman to identify signs and traces of a possible addiction.

 Sympathy for the characters as a therapy session